celador/ForceCode/README.md

 Mac: alt + cmd + b
 Win: ctrl + shift + b

-### Build package.xml

-Menu: &gt;ForceCode Menu ...
-Package-xml

-Generate a package.xml file in your src directory based on its contents.
-You can give the package a name, which makes your package easy to retrieve later on, or you can generate a package without a name.
-You can then use this package.xml to deploy your package.

 ### Deploy Package

 Menu: &gt;ForceCode Menu ...
 Deploy Package